whamsy/biblioteca-italiana/README.md

 * beautifulsoup4==4.7.1
 * scikit_learn==0.20.3

-For convenience these have also been listed in the 'requirements.txt' file which can be used to install the packages directly.
+For convenience these have also been listed in the 'requirements.txt' file which can be used to [install the packages directly](https://pip.pypa.io/en/stable/user_guide/).

-### Goal
+### Project Motivation

 Biblioteca Italiana Seattle (BIS), an Italian library in Seattle is missing cover images for some books in its digital catalog.
 The current process is to manually search and pick the right cover images through photographs of book covers.
 The aim of our project is to make this process more efficient.